brkahmed/Pixel-Runner-Escape-the-Obstacles/README.md

 # Controls
 - **Jump**: Press `SPACE` or `UP arrow key` or click the `mouse button` to make the player jump.
 - **Restart**: Press `R` to restart the game after game over.
+# Assets
+The assets used in this game are from [Platformer Art: Pixel Edition](https://opengameart.org/content/platformer-art-pixel-edition).